Drive sales on autopilot with ecommerce-focused features

 3. Email list quality

-Your email list quality correlates to your potential email open rate.
+Your email list quality correlates with your potential email open rate.

 How?